-This session has been accepted for the FUZZ-IEEE 2014 conference which will be held as part of the 2014 IEEE WCCI in Beijing, China at July 6-11, 2014.
+This session has been accepted for the FUZZ-IEEE 2015 conference which will be held in Istanbul, Turkey at August 2-5, 2015.

 The term Soft Computing is usually used in reference to a family of several preexisting techniques (Fuzzy Logic, Neuro-computing, Probabilistic Reasoning, Evolutionary Computation, etc.) able to work in a cooperative way, taking profit from the main advantages of each individual technique, in order to solve lots of complex real-world problems for which other classical techniques are not quite well suited.